 NEW JERSEY BREASTFEEDING COALITION, INC.

-Amended by vote of
+Amended by vote of Trustees (date)

 Article I Name

 The name of this corporation is the New Jersey Breastfeeding Coalition, Inc. (hereinafter referred to in these bylaws as the "Corporation").

 ARTICLE II PURPOSE

 SECTION 1.
 IRC Section 501(c) (3) Purposes.
 The Corporation is organized exclusively for one or more of the purposes specified in Section 501(c)(3) of the Internal Revenue Code (Code), including, for such purposes, the making of distributions to organizations that qualify as exempt organizations under Section 501(c)(3) of the Code.